The Network will:

 o Assist facilities to implement and monitor all of the CDC recommended interventions for dialysis BSI prevention

 o Educate target facilities on the CDC Core Interventions, and assist the facilities in implementing the CDC Core Interventions

 o Assist Facilities in monitoring their own progress toward implementing the CDC Core Interventions and reduction of BSIs, and

-o Involve Patient SMEs and/or family members or care partners at the facility level in discussion about infection control practices and ways to feel more comfortable bring issues to the attention of staff members.
+o Involve Patient SMEs, family members, or care partners in discussion about infection control practices and ways to encourage patients to bring issues and suggestions to the attention of staff members

 Facility Selection/Inclusion Criteria: at least 50% of facilities in the Network’s service area including those facilities reporting the highest BSI rates.